circleci/circleci-docs/jekyll/_cci2/hello-world-windows.md

 The Windows build environment (or `executor`) gives users the tools to build Windows projects, such as a Universal Windows Platform (UWP) application, a .NET executable, or Windows-specific (like the .NET framework) The Windows executor uses the Server Core version of Windows Server 2019 DataCenter Edition.

 A windows executor will have 4 vCPUs and 15GB of ram.
-Currently, there are no I/O optimizations.

 On the Windows executor, _Git_, the package manager _Chocolatey_, and _7zip_ will be installed.
 Powershell is the default shell (Bash and Command are available to be manually selected).
 Other dependencies may be installed later on.